Joanne Moldenhauer

 Joanne K. Moldenhauer (née Gatz, March 15, 1928 – February 14, 2016) was an American high school mathematics teacher and two-time winner of the Edyth May Sliffe Award.

 Education

 Moldenhauer's father served in the United States Army.
 She was born in Omaha, Nebraska, and attended Benson High School in Omaha.
-She graduated in 1949 from the Iowa State College, with a degree in physics, hoping to go on to a research career in physics but blocked from that goal because there were few places for women in physics at the time.
+She graduated in 1949 from the Iowa State College, with a degree in physics, hoping to go on to a research career in physics was but blocked from that goal because there were few places for women in physics at the time.

 Career

 After graduating from Iowa State, Moldenhauer became a high school mathematics teacher in Omaha, and two years later became a student again at the University of Minnesota.
 She completed a master's degree in mathematics at Minnesota in 1952, and started work as an electrical engineer at General Electric.
 Her job there involved the development of fire-control systems for military aircraft.
 However, bored with her work, she soon returned to high school teaching.
 In 1955 she became a high school teacher in Schenectady, New York, where she had been working for General Electric, and in 1956 she moved to Davis Senior High School in Davis, California.

 After 50 years as a teacher in Davis, Moldenhauer retired in 2006.